-- (a) The Company must ensure prompt and consistent action against violations of this Code. - (b) If, after investigating a report of an alleged prohibited action by a director or executive officer, the Audit and Risk Committee determines that a violation of this Code has occurred, the Audit and Risk Committee will report such determination to the Board of Directors. - (c) If, after investigating a report of an alleged prohibited action by any other person, the relevant supervisor or the Chief Experience Officer determines that a violation of this Code has occurred, the supervisor or the Chief Experience Officer will report such determination to the President. - (d) Upon receipt of a determination that there has been a violation of this Code, the Board of Directors or the President will take such preventative or disciplinary action as it or he deems appropriate, including, but not limited to, reassignment, demotion, dismissal and, in the event of criminal conduct or other serious violations of the law, notification of appropriate governmental authorities.
+a.
+Live Oak must ensure prompt and consistent action against violations of this Code.

+- b.
+If, after investigating a report of an alleged prohibited action by a director or executive officer, the Audit Committee determines that a violation of this Code has occurred, the Audit Committee will report such determination to the Board. - c.
+If, after investigating a report of an alleged prohibited action by any other person, the Chief Risk officer or the Chief Experience Officer determines that a violation of this Code has occurred, the Chief Risk Officer or the Chief Experience Officer will report such determination to the President. - d.
+Upon receipt of a determination that there has been a violation of this Code, the Board or the President will take such preventative or disciplinary action as it or he deems appropriate, including, but not limited to, reassignment, demotion, dismissal and, in the event of criminal conduct or other serious violations of the law, notification of appropriate governmental authorities.